mmitss/mmitss-az/src/mrp/map-spat-broadcaster/README.md

 ### Elapsed times of inactive phases
 The calculation of the elapsed time is based on the current state of each phase in the blob.
 For intersections that have one or more inactive phases (for example T-intersections), the raw spat blob from the signal controller indicates the current status of the inactive phases as "red", at all times.
 Due to this, the elapsed time for such phases in the Map-Spat-Broadcaster can build up to really large numbers over the period of time, and may result into performance degradation.
 To deal with this, Map-Spat-Broadcaster allows to configure the list of inactive phases in the `mmitss-phase3-master-config.json` file.
 For such configured inactive phases, the Map-Spat-Broadcaster does not calculate or increment the elapsed time.
 The configuration is further explained in the configuration section of this document.

-### Permissive-left turn phases
+### Permissive-yellow left-turn phases
 The raw SPaT blob from the signal controller does not contain any information about the status of permissive-left turn phases.
 This is generally configured by wiring in the intersection's signal controller cabinet.
-Map-Spat-Broadcaster allows to configure the permissive-left turn phases
+Map-Spat-Broadcaster allows to configure some or all left-turn phases to be in permissive-yellow state if the corresponding *through* phase is in the "green" interval.
+Permissive-yellow left-turn phases and their corresponding through phases can be configured in the `mmitss-phase3-master-config.json` file.

 ## Console output and logging
 Map-Spat-Broadcaster component does not generate any log files.
 The console output displays if the broadcast of the Map and SPaT messages has started successfully.